mikehumphrey/VolunteerTime/README.md

     }

     // Any authenticated user can read the list of volunteers.
-    // A user can update their own profile.
+    // A user can create their own profile, or update their own profile.
-    // An admin can write to any profile.
+    // An admin can write to any profile. match /volunteers/{userId} {
-    // Any authenticated user can create their own profile. match /volunteers/{userId} {
       allow read: if request.auth != null;
       allow create: if request.auth != null && request.auth.uid == userId;